• Skip to primary navigation

 • Are taxis safe in Montego Bay Jamaica?

-• Is Montego Bay Safe?
+• Montego Bay Travel Safety Guide

 It’s part of the Saint James parish, which is bordered by the other Jamaican parishes that are Hanover, Westmoreland, Saint Elizabeth and Trelawny.